How Do I Know My Ski Boot Size?

-Q: I’ve had the same ski boots for years and my friends tell me it’s time to get new ones.
-I got these boots as hand-me-downs, so I’ve never actually bought a new pair for myself.
+Q: I’m in the market for new ski boots.
+I got my current boots as hand-me-downs, so I’ve never actually bought a new pair for myself.
 After doing some research, I think I know what boots I want, but I’m not sure what size I should buy because my old boots felt a little big.
-Should I use the ski boot size chart on the manufacturer’s page?
-What’s the best way to determine my ski boot size? – Kristie in Bellingham, Wash.
+Do I just go off the ski boot size chart on the manufacturer’s website? – Kristie in Bellingham, Wash.

 To determine your ski boot size and get the best ski boot fit, go see a bootfitter.
 A professional will be able to take all kinds of foot measurements to find the right ski boot size for your foot and your style of skiing.